 Margaret Ahern and her fellow members of the Class of 2024 recite “The Oath of Medicine” at the conclusion of their White Coat Ceremony at the Jacobs School of Medicine and Biomedical Sciences.

-Dear Class of 2021,
+Dear incoming member of the Class of 2027,

 Vice President for Health Sciences and

 Dean, Jacobs School of Medicine and Biomedical Sciences